Kinetic Limits of Many-Body Classical Systems

 - The random evolution of tracer particles

-Equilibrium fluctuations are in themselves of great interest, including results on long time scales which justify physically relevant applications.
+Equilibrium fluctuations are of great interest, including results on long time scales which justify physically relevant applications.

 Limitations of Current Models